clstoulouse/motu-client-python/src/doc/readme-motu-client.txt

           -u USER, --user=USER  the user name (string), mandatory No user name ?
-You must register to MyOcean -p PWD, --pwd=PWD     the user password (string), mandatory --proxy-server=PROXY_SERVER
+You must register to MyOcean -p PWD, --pwd=PWD     the user password (string), mandatory --auth-mode=AUTH_MODE
+                                the authentication mode: 'none' (for no
+                                authentication), 'basic' (for basic authentication),
+                                or 'cas' (for Central Authentication Service)
+                                [default: cas]
+          --proxy-server=PROXY_SERVER
                                 the proxy server (url)
           --proxy-user=PROXY_USER